 Since 2011, FPWC has been closely involved with Yerevan Zoo.
 This has presented a unique opportunity to put Armenia’s abundant biodiversity into the spotlight.
 Besides this, it is of utmost importance to rebuild the many old enclosures in the zoo in order to increase the overall welfare of the zoos animals.
 The old bear enclosure, which will be part of the ‘Large Bear Enclosure’ has been given natural substrate, safe hiding places and climbing structures, thus giving the bears the opportunity to develop their natural behaviour.
 The animal keepers have been thoroughly trained about taking proper care of bears.
 At the beginning of 2015, construction of the almost 6 hectare ‘LBE’ started.
 Many construction materials, such as mesh wire fences, power generators and electric fencing were donated with the help of Bears in Mind.

 The Armenian ‘Large Bear Enclosure’ in Yerevan Zoo was finished in 2018 and several bears confiscated from restaurants and private ownership have been moved to their new home since then.
-Currently, 2021, the LBE accommodates 16 bears and a pack of wolves.
-In 2022 Bears in Mind helps Yerevan Zoo with acquiring new veterinary equipement for the their clinic to treat the bears and other animals in their care and gives advise on diet and husbandry to further improve the bears’ overall welfare.
+In 2021, the LBE accommodated 16 bears and a pack of wolves.

 According to non-official data around 60 brown bears used to be kept in miserable captive conditions throughout Armenia.
 Mainly in restaurants, petrol stations, private premises and factories.
 Since 2017, the FPWC, along with the responsible governmental bodies has confiscated and relocated around 32 bears out of 60 into Bear Rehabilitation Center, located in Ursadzor village of Ararat region, far from human settlements.
 The Center runs on donations, grants, as well as support of local and international community and cooperation.
 All of the rescued bears have a difficult background from their former captive situation and have suffered years of isolation in horrible conditions.
 Wrong diet & keeping conditions has led to issues with dentals, gastroenterological problems, arthritis, joint problems, as well as behavioral issues and stereotypic behavior.
 These bears require special veterinary care and monitoring of behavior to assess their rehab status and ensure welfare is guaranteed in the Center.
 Bears in Mind has provided funds to help FPWC improve their welfare at the Center.

-In cooperation with Bears in Mind Balkani Wildlife Society has saved around seventy dancing bears, zoo bears and circus bears, staring from 1999.
-These bears were all given a chip.
-Balkani Wildlife Society visits all the bears on a regular basis and gives them veterinary care.
-Also the Belitza Dancing Bear Center has been built.
-In 2008 the last dancing bears were placed in this shelter.
-In 2015 Bears in Mind rescued the last bears from former Bulgarian bear-breeding station Kormisosh.
+In cooperation with Bears in Mind, Balkani Wildlife Society in Bulgaria visited & surveyed around seventy dancing bears, zoo bears and circus bears, staring from 1999.
+These bears were all given a microchip.
+Balkani Wildlife Society visited the captive bears on a regular basis and provided veterinary care where needed.
+During this period, the Belitza Dancing Bear Center was developed.
+In 2007 the last dancing bears were placed in this shelter.

-In 2007 approximately 1200 dancing bears were counted in India, most of which are currently saved and sheltered by Wildlife SOS.
-This organization does not only save the bears, it also initiates preventive measures.
-Bears in Mind supports Wildlife SOS.
+In the 2000s, approximately 600 dancing bears were counted in India.
+By 2009 all were saved and relocated by Wildlife SOS, to their four dancing bear sanctuaries.
+This organization does not only save the bears, it also provided the former bear owners with an alternative livelihood.
+Bears in Mind supported Wildlife SOS in such projects.

-Wildlife SOS deals with the problem by addressing the source.
-As soon as an alert about a dancing bear is received, people from Wildlife SOS go the the location.
-The bear is being confiscated and the owner apprehended.
-Following this, a social course is started, in collaboration with the Indian government.
-The bear is a source of income for the families.
-If that is taken, there is a great chance another bear is bought.
-Wildlife SOS breaks this circle by helping the families to develop new means of income.
-The owner gets 50.000 rupee for compensation, the children are sent to school and he is helped with the finding of another way to earn money.
-The oldest member of the extensive family (the chief) is ordered to prevent any member of the family making the same mistake again.
-This method works.
-No more bears are turned into dancing bears and Wildlife SOS helps to save and shelter the remaining dancing bears.
+Wildlife SOS dealt with the problem by addressing it at the source.
+As soon as an alert came in, about a dancing bear, the intervention team from Wildlife SOS and the responsible authorities rushed to the location.
+The bear was confiscated and the owner apprehended.
+Following this, a social program was started, in collaboration with the Indian government.
+The bear was the main source of income for these poor families of the Kalandar communities.
+Wildlife SOS helped the families to develop new means of income.
+The owner got 50,000 rupee for compensation, the children were sent to school and the owner was assisted in finding an alternative way to earn income for his family.

-In the Bear Forest the bears started a completely new life.
+A new life for the bear family In the Bear Forest the bears started a completely new life.
 First they had to stay in quarantaine to get used to their new surroundings and receive a complete medical check-up.
-The bears' teeth were checked and treated.
-As a result of the bad living condtions and bad food, their teeth were severely damaged, which meant that several teeth had te be extracted and holes had to be filled.
-One bear received a rootcanal treatment.
-The two older bears (Bruce & Ronja), one of them blind and one deaf, got strong and healthy enough again and could succesfully be introduced in the Bear Forest in July 2010 where they truly enjoyed the space, the pond and the company of the other bears!
+The bears’ teeth were checked and treated.
+As a result of the horrible living conditions and bad food, their teeth were severely damaged, which meant that several teeth had te be extracted.
+Two bears received rootcanal treatments.
+The two older bears (Bruce & Ronja), one of them blind and one deaf, could succesfully be introduced in the Bear Forest in July 2010 where they truly enjoyed the space, the pond and the company of the other bears!
 The two young bears, Pepe and Pedro, were relocated to bear sanctuaries in Germany.

 Unfortunately, old bear Bruce died in the summer of 2011.
 He had a fantastic year before he passed away.
-He loved swimming and played a lot with the other much younger bears of the Bear Forest, despite the fact that he was blind.
-Ronja passed away at the end of 2012 due to a brain tumor.
+He loved swimming and played a lot with the other, much younger, bears of the Bear Forest, despite the fact that he was blind.
+Bear Ronja died at the end of 2012 due to a brain tumor.

 Although brown bears are legally protected in Albania, many wild bears are poached and very little is done to control poaching activities.
 Keeping bears in captivity is also forbidden by law.
-However, research carried out by PPNEA in 2014 indicated that a total of at least 41 bears are kept under sub-optimal conditions.
+However, research carried out by the local partner in Albania ‘PPNEA’ in 2014, indicated that a total of at least 41 bears are kept under sub-optimal conditions.
 Poor law enforcement as well as endemic corruption in the country have led to a further decline in the wild bear population.
-According to recent estimates by the LCIE (Large Carnivore Initiative for Europe) the wild bear population in Albania varies between 180 and 250 individuals.
+According to estimates by the LCIE (Large Carnivore Initiative for Europe) the wild bear population in Albania varies between 180 and 250 individuals (2016).

 There is also a low awareness level among visitors in respect to the illegality of capturing / keeping bears in captivity and protection status of the animal.
 Only 35% of respondents were aware of some vague legal protection status.
 These misconceptions about captive bears are major drivers that help such illegal business to operate.
 Furthermore the attitudes of the public are hostile in terms of undertaking any action to stop the illegal practise of maintaining captive bears in restaurants: 54% of interviewed persons where against the elimination and 64% of them will do nothing to solve the problem.